mazzastar/DataSymbioteToDo/README.md

 - The aim is to present and export data in a way that is both intuitive for users to create, and flexible for developers to use in statistical analysis or data visualization.

-- Use the task manager app [on Heroku].
+- Use the task manager app here [on Heroku].

 - See a working demonstration of the API: [DataBounce] developed by [Robert Leon]